What is the best fishing rig for catfish?

 When catfishing with these techniques the sound of the float hitting the water helps draw in fish and gets them to strike.
 Using a streamlined float that doesn’t make a good “splash” in the water would actually work against you so the traditional bobber rig is preferred.

-What is the best pound test line for catfish?
+What size hook is best for catfish?

 How long should a catfish rig be?